-When completed correctly with the assistance of your personal surrogacy attorney, your gestational surrogacy agreement will protect you from any legal risks and liabilities of the surrogacy process and ensure as smooth a process as possible.
+When completed correctly with the assistance of your surrogacy attorney, your gestational surrogacy agreement will:

-Generally, here’s how the surrogacy contract process will work:
+Generally, this is how the surrogacy contract process works:

-- The intended parents work with their attorney to draft the initial contract, which will then be sent to you and your attorney.
+- Step 1: The intended parents will work with their attorney to draft the initial contract, which they will then send to you and your attorney.

-- You and your attorney will review the surrogacy contract to ensure your requests, rights and interests are addressed.
-If necessary, you will make appropriate changes and send the draft back to the intended parents’ attorney.
+- Step 2: You and your attorney will review the surrogacy contract to ensure your requests, rights, and interests are addressed.
+You will make appropriate changes and send the draft to the intended parents’ attorney if necessary.

-- The surrogacy contract process will continue like this until you and the intended parents are satisfied with the terms of the agreement.
+- Step 3: The surrogacy legal contract process will continue until you and the intended parents are satisfied with the terms of the agreement.

-- You and the intended parents will sign the surrogacy contract, after which you can move forward with the medical process of surrogacy.
-(Many medical professionals will not proceed with a surrogacy unless a contract has already been signed.)
+- Step 4: You and the intended parents will sign the surrogacy contract, after which you can move forward with the medical process of surrogacy.
+(Many medical professionals will not proceed with a surrogacy unless an agreement is signed.)

 What is Included in a Surrogacy Contract?